 How and why to fight your charge for drug possession and paraphernalia

-If you are facing a drug paraphernalia charge an experienced criminal defense attorney will know how to best protect your record.
-Contact us with as much time as possible before your court date.
+If you are facing a drug paraphernalia charge, an experienced criminal defense attorney will know how to best protect your record.
+For the most effective representation, contact the Grieve Law firm well before your court date.

 |Offense||Wisconsin Statute||Penalty||Max Fine|